 The 1690 Society recognizes visionaries who have made provisions for the Wyck Association through their estate and financial planning.
 Please consider joining The 1690 Society and ensure that Wyck will be preserved and enjoyed for generations to come.
-Click here for stories from 1690 Society Charter Members.

 Planned gifts can take a variety of forms based on your financial and philanthropic goals, including bequests, charitable gift annuity, retirement plan, life insurance policy, other types of charitable giving arrangements.
 The Wyck Association can assist you in becoming a 1690 Society member and answer your questions about estate planning.
-Please contact the Executive Director, Jennifer Carlson, at 215-848-1690 or firstname.lastname@example.org.
+Please contact the Executive Director, Jennifer Carlson, at 215-848-1690 or at email@example.com.
 You may also talk with a planned giving professional at Friends Fiduciary by calling 215-241-7272; or visit www.friendsfiduciary.org.
 If you have already named the Wyck Association as a beneficiary of your estate, you are eligible for membership in the 1690 Society and simply need to notify us of your gift.
-Only you and your advisors will be able to determine how a charitable gift fits into your financial and estate plans.
+Only you and your advisers will be able to determine how a charitable gift fits into your financial and estate plans.
 As with any decision regarding legal and financial matters, we encourage you to consult with your own independent professionals before making your decision.
 We thank you for considering planned giving.

 Wyck 1690 Society Members